wp-plugins/editorial-calendar/readme.txt

 = Why can't I move published posts? =

-Moving published posts can cause problems with some RSS feeds and is generally not very popular.
-Right now the calendar only allows you to move scheduled and draft posts.
+Moving published posts can cause problems with some RSS feeds and is generally not a very popular thing to do.
+The calendar only allows you to move scheduled and draft posts.

 = Why doesn't the calendar work with Live Countdown Timer =